-Vittoria has finally released the second generation of their very popular Corsa tires in March 2019.
-The first generation Corsa, now called G1 was released in early 2016 and has been very popular since then, especially for its suppleness, low rolling resistance and tanned sidewall colors.
+Vittoria has finally released the second generation of their top-rated Corsa tires in March 2019.
+The first generation Corsa, now called G1, was released in early 2016 and has been very popular since then, especially for its suppleness, low rolling resistance, and tanned sidewall colors.
 I’m sure you’ve seen many of them around.

 The Vittoria Corsa is a proven racing tire with 7 of the 18 World Tour teams running them in 2019.

-As for the G2, the main talking point is the new Graphene 2.0 compound and the availability of the tubeless ready version.
-Along with the Corsa, the Corsa Control (for wet weather and used in Paris Roubaix) and Corsa Speed (for time trials) also feature the Graphene 2.0 compound.
+As for the G2, the main talking point is the new Graphene 2.0 compound and the tubeless-ready version availability.
+The Corsa Control (for wet weather and used in Paris Roubaix) and Corsa Speed (for time trials) also feature the Graphene 2.0 compound.

 But first, what exactly is Graphene?